casper-network/docs/source/docs/casper/dapp-dev-guide/calling-contracts.md

     --secret-key [KEY_PATH]/secret_key.pem \
     --payment-amount [PAYMENT_AMOUNT_IN_MOTES] \
     --session-hash [HEX_STRING] \
+    --session-entry-point [ENTRY_POINT_FUNCTION] \
     --session-arg ["NAME:TYPE='VALUE'" OR "NAME:TYPE=null"]...
 ```

 The arguments of interest are:
--   `session-path` - The path to the contract Wasm, which should point to wherever you compiled the contract (.wasm file) on your computer
+-   `session-hash` - Hex-encoded hash of the stored contract to be called as the session
+-   `session-entry-point` - Name of the method that will be used when calling the session contract
 -   `session-arg` - For simple CLTypes, a named and typed arg is passed to the Wasm code.
 To see an example for each type, run the casper-client with '--show-arg-examples'

 **Example:**